-Select one: Change to the Guidance Co Change in Guidance Comm -
+Select one: Change to the Guidance Change in Guidance Co

-TO: Th e Associate Chair for the Gradua ate Program
+TO: Th e Associate Chair for the Gra duate Program

 FROM:

 Student's Name (First/Last) Signature Student Number (PID)

-The following change(s) are recommended to the student's Guidance Commi ttee Report:
+The following change(s) are recommended d to the student's Guidance Commi ttee Report:

-A. Recomr nended Change:
+A. Recomm nended Change:

 B. Reason for Recommended Change:

-(NOTE: The cha ange(s) will be recorded on the Final Certification Form for the student's F Ph.D.
+Current Guida ange(s) will be recorded on the Fi nal Certification Form for the student's F Ph.D.
 Degree.)

-Current Guid ance Committee:

 Advisor Signature and date

 Second Re eader Signature and Date

 Signature and Date

 Signature and Date

 Signature and Date

-New Guidanc e Committee (if applicable): Signature and Date
+New Guidanc e Committee (if applicable):

 Advisor Signature and date

 Second Re eader Signature and Date

 Signature and Date

 Signature and Date

 Signature and Date

 Approved:

-Associate Chair for the ne Graduate Program Date
+Associate Chair f or the Graduate Program Date

-Colleg e Dean Date

-c: Advisor Dean Student
+c: Advisor Dean Student Со llege Dean Date